toddpillars/toddpillars/README.md

 YAML
 JSON

+### Books I'm Reading

+The DevOps Handbook https://amzn.to/496ick5 #ad
+The Pheonix Project https://amzn.to/4971ocP #ad
+The Unicorn Project https://amzn.to/3MCcf75 #ad

 <!--
 **tpillars25/tpillars25** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.